Segment Security

 definition (segment)

 The definition command enters Router Segment-Security VRF Segment Definition Configuration mode.
-This is not a group change mode.
-Changes are applied to running-config immediately.
+Changes apply to running-config immediately.
 The exit command does not affect the configuration.

 The no definition and default definition commands clear the segment definitions from running-config.